Match Day: A new approach to couples in MD residencies

 The researchers use an algorithm that, unlike prior algorithms employed in matching problems, does not use the Gale-Shapley deferred acceptance algorithm.
 It instead uses a combination of Scarf's lemma and the iterative rounding method.

-They acknowledge that even a change of 2 slots can be dramatic at certain hospitals, particularly those in rural areas, where a small number of slots may be available.
+They acknowledge that even a change of two slots can be dramatic at certain hospitals, particularly those in rural areas, where a small number of slots may be available.
 To mitigate this, they've designed their algorithm to preserve the capacity of a rural hospital if no couple applies to it.

 Their initial simulations of the algorithm show that only a small proportion of the hospitals need to adjust their capacities for all the matches to be stable.
 In their first set of experiments, based on 200 randomly generated instances involving 270 doctors and 18 hospitals, they found that when the proportion of couples is 30 percent, only 7.39 percent of hospitals need to adjust their capacity.
 Of those, 7.17 percent need to change by one position (up or down) and only 0.22 percent need to change by two positions.

 What's also notable is that hospitals with low capacities are largely able to maintain their capacities.
-At a couple proportion of 30 percent, only about 2 percent of hospitals with a capacity of 2 or smaller needed to change their capacities.
+At a couple proportion of 30 percent, only about 2 percent of hospitals with a capacity of two or smaller needed to change their capacities.

 The researchers also conducted a set of experiments based on 1,000 incidents involving 500 doctors.
 The couples in these incidents had weakly responsive preferences and were thus known to produce stable matchings.
 These experiments allowed the researchers to see how their algorithm would perform in instances where stable matchings are known to exist.
 Their algorithm returned stable matchings in all cases.
 The Roth-Peranson algorithm, on the other hand, often fails to find stable matches when a high proportion of couples are involved.